-“Most promotions and campaigns were actually cancelled during our COVID Lockdown - The COVID-related communications collated by the researchers from our member companies were generally social media posts of goodwill and support and were not promotions or campaigns at all,” said Rich.
+“Most promotions and campaigns [by our member companies] were actually cancelled during our COVID Lockdown - The COVID-related communications collated by the researchers from these member companies were generally social media posts of goodwill and support and were not promotions or campaigns at all,” said Rich.

 “[These posts] tended to be sensitively and thoughtfully written messages to health workers thanking them or posts offering parents art ideas for children - Some like Coca-Cola offered booked airtime to the Ministry of Health for public health messages.

 “Most people would think that positive messages to health workers during COVID was a nice thing to do.”